getgud-io/getgud-docs/get-started.md

 # Get Started With Getgud.io

+This guide will walk you through the initial steps to get started with Getgud.io, a platform that provides observability & insights on your game & players.
+With Getgud you can know and act on everything your players are doing, including if they cheat or grief!

+## Before you begin

+To get started, create an account with Getgud.io.

 ## Prerequisites

 To start, we need to understand the basic structure GetGud uses to describe a video game: